Sun West School Division

 Greater Saskatoon Catholic School Division - (St. Pauls R.C.S.S.D No. 20) and Division scolaire francophone 310.

 Prior to 2006, the area currently administered by Sun West included six school divisions.
 These were Kindersley, Rosetown, Eston-Elrose, Outlook, Davidson and Biggar School Divisions. on January 1, 2006, these six legacy divisions were combined to form the Sun West School Division as part of the provincial government's re-structuring of rural school divisions in Saskatchewan.

 The Sun West Division office is located in Rosetown, Saskatchewan at 501-1st Street West.

-The School Division administers 39 schools; of these 14 are Kindergarten to Grade 12 schools, 7 are elementary schools, 3 are high schools and 15 are Hutterite Colony Schools.
+The School Division administers 42 schools; of these 13 are Kindergarten to Grade 12 schools, 1 is a middle school, 6 are elementary schools, 3 are high schools and 19 are Hutterite Colony Schools.

-Enrollment in Sun West Schools on August 27, 2008, was 4,554 students.
+Enrollment in Sun West Schools is approximately 4,700 students.

-Approximately 800 people work for the Sun West School Division on a permanent full or part-time basis with several hundred more employed occasionally as substitute teachers or spare bus drivers.
+Approximately 760 people work for the Sun West School Division on a permanent full or part-time basis with several hundred more employed occasionally as substitute teachers or spare bus drivers.

-Sun West employs approximately 350 teachers, 60 Principals and Vice-principals, 140 Educational Assistants, 130 Bus Drivers, 50 Caretakers, 30 Clerical Staff and 25 Library Staff as well as a small number of Consultants, Counsellors, Psychologists and specialists such as Speech-Language Pathologists.
+Sun West employs approximately 350 teachers, 60 Principals and Vice-principals, 140 Educational Assistants, 100 Bus Drivers, 50 Caretakers, 30 Clerical Staff and 25 Library Staff as well as a small number of Consultants, Counsellors, Psychologists and specialists such as Speech-Language Pathologists.

-Only 25 people, or less than 3% of the Division's total workforce, is employed in Division administration positions.
+Only 25 people, or less than 4% of the Division's total workforce, is employed in Division administration positions.
 The 6 legacy school divisions employed a total of 35.4 people in Division administration positions, while Sun West employs only 25 in the equivalent positions, including only 10 in senior management compared to the 17.7 employed in the legacy school divisions.

-Approximately half, or 2500 students, ride buses to and from school in the Sun West School Division.
+Approximately half, or 2400 students, ride buses to and from school in the Sun West School Division.

-Sun West buses log approximately 23,108 kilometers every school day.
+Sun West buses log approximately 19,000 kilometers every school day.